dheerajbalan/arpspoofer2/README.md

 ARP Spoofing Script

-This script performs ARP spoofing attacks to intercept network traffic between a target machine and the network gateway.
+This script, named ARP Mirage, performs ARP spoofing attacks to intercept network traffic between a target machine and the network gateway.
 It also includes functionality to enable and disable IP forwarding on the attacker's machine to facilitate packet forwarding.
-Features

 ARP spoofing to intercept network traffic.
 Enable and disable IP forwarding.